Roll20/roll20-character-sheets/Ironsworn/README.md

 Roll20 does not build our pug/stylus code for when we merge.
 This needs to be done locally by running `npm run gulp:build` in the Ironsworn/src directory.

 ## Translations
 To keep our translation and fallback html content consistent.
 We are loading the translations into pug under the `locals` global variable.
 This allows us to call `locals.translations[<translation-key>]` to get our content.
 This way we can propagate changes and avoid hardcoding content.

+Beware when using `data-i18n`: it must not be used on elements that contain other elements, because the i18n framework will overwrite the text inside the localized element.
+This is typically relevant for labels enclosing hidden inputs: use a span inside the label to enclose the text and support data-i18n.

 ## Changelog
 You can handle a new version in: